wernight/docker-codiad/README.md

 Part of what makes our containers work so well is by allowing you to specify your own `PUID` and `PGID`.
 This avoids nasty permissions errors with relation to data volumes (`-v` flags).
 When an application is installed on the host OS it is normally added to the common group called users, Docker apps due to the nature of the technology can't be added to this group.
 So we added this feature to let you easily choose when running your containers.

-## Setting up the application
+### Setting up the application

-  * use `/config/projects` to save your projects, for data persistence
+  * Use `/config/projects` to save your projects, for data persistence.
-  * change `/config/www/plugins/Codiad-CodeGit-master/shell.sh` to add Git User/Pass
+  * Change `/config/www/plugins/Codiad-CodeGit-master/shell.sh` to add Git user/pass.
-  * change `/config/www/plugins/Codiad-Terminal-master/emulator/term.php` to change terminal password
+  * Change `/config/www/plugins/Codiad-Terminal-master/emulator/term.php` to change terminal password.

-## Updates
+### Updates

   * Upgrade to the latest version simply `docker restart codiad`.
   * To monitor the logs of the container in realtime `docker logs -f codiad`.